r4nd0mD3v3l0p3r/LiberPrimusSolver/README.md

 runes with multiple possible translations (eg ᛋ that translates both into S and Z) will be written with both values enclosed in square brakets.
- An example from the First Koan: ᚹ-ᚣᛠᚹᛟ will appear as A-[C,K]OAN Future version will handle this situations in a better way.
+ An example from the First Koan: ᚹ-ᚣᛠᚹᛟ will appear as A-[C,K]OAN Future version will handle these situations in a better way.
 - pipeline this contains the list of ciphers that will be applied to the input file.
 They should appear in the order you want them to be executed.